Eawag-AppliedSystemAnalysis/Simstrat/README.md

 to create the new directory `build` and generate the build configuration inside it, with the Simstrat preprocesser definitions for information about the spatial domain.

-> **N.B.1** By default FABM includes biogeochemical models from all "institute directories" under `lib/fabm/src/models`.
+> **N.B.1** By default FABM includes all biogeochemical models from `lib/fabm/src/models`.
 You can restrict this to a subset of directories by providing
 > ~~~bash
 > -DFABM_INSTITUTES=<INSTITUTE-NAMES>
 > ~~~
-> as argument to `cmake`.
+> as an argument to the `cmake` command above.
 To add externally maintained models add the argument
 > ~~~bash
 > -DFABM_EXTRA_INSTITUTES=<INSTITUTES-NAMES>
 > ~~~
-> to `cmake`.
-Here, `<INSTITUTE-NAMES>` is a semi-colon-separated list of institute names.
+> to the `cmake` command.
+Here, `<INSTITUTE-NAMES>` is a semi-colon-separated list of institute names (all in lower case).
 You may need to enclose this list in quotes to prevent the shell from interpreting the semi-colon.
-For the externally maintained models, you additionally need to point FABM to the directory with the source code by specifying:
+For the externally maintained models, you additionally need to point FABM to the directory with the source code by adding the argument
 > ~~~bash
 > -DFABM_<INSTITUTE-NAME>_BASE=<DIR>
 > ~~~
-> for every institute in `<INSTITUTE-NAMES>`.
+> to the `cmake` command for every `<INSTITUTE-NAME>` (here all in upper case) in `<INSTITUTE-NAMES>`.
+With `<DIR>` the corresponding directory on your device.
 A list of available externally maintained models can be found here: [Available Models in FABM Wiki](https://github.com/fabm-model/fabm/wiki/Biogeochemical-models-in-FABM#available-models).
+For instance to build FABM with [the Selmaprotbas model](https://github.com/jorritmesman/Selmaprotbas) the full cmake command is
+> ~~~bash
+> cmake -S ./ -B build -DFABM_HOST=simstrat -DFABM_EXTRA_INSTITUTES=selmaprotbas -DFABM_SELMAPROTBAS_BASE=<DIR>
+> ~~~
+> with `<DIR>` the directory of the selmaprotbas repository on your device.

 > **N.B.2** Add
 > ~~~bash